 The demon and the angel on my shoulder are working overtime.

-To them, I’m a walking wallet, and although I know I’m on a tight budget, my budget is a lot more then they earn in a week even if they do have a job.
-And I can enjoy my time here without that 1 peso anyway, so why not give money?
+To them, I’m a walking wallet, and although I know I’m on a tight budget, my budget is a lot more than they earn in a week even if they do have a job.
+And I can enjoy my time here without that 1 peso anyway, so why not give them money?